-Fien De Latte earned a Bachelor’s degree in French and Spanish Linguistics and Literary studies (2016), followed by a Master’s degree in Ibero-Romance Philology (2017), both at Ghent University.
+Fien De Latte earned a Master’s degree in Ibero-Romance Philology (2017) at Ghent University.
 She studied one semester at the University of Sevilla (Spain) and completed the first semester of her Master’s program at the University of Pinar del Río (Cuba).

 She collaborates on the development of a conversational corpus of present-day Madrilenian Spanish (CORMA 2016-2019), led by her supervisor.
-Together with her colleague Linde Roels, her collaboration involves taking part in linguistic fieldwork, monitoring the transcription process of the recorded oral data (in PRAAT), and digitalising the corpus (using EXMARaLDA).
+Together with her colleague Linde Roels, her collaboration involves taking part in linguistic fieldwork, monitoring the transcription process of the recorded oral data, and digitalising the corpus.

 In February 2020, she was awarded the Premio Duques de Soria de Hispanismo for her Master’s Dissertation, which focuses on the formal, functional and sociolinguistic variation of vocatives in the Spanish of Madrid.